aupega/csvtools/README.md

 # CSV Compare & Modify Flask App
+# Modify CSV is still work in progress
 This app lets you upload, compare, deduplicate, split, and modify CSV files with a modern web interface.

 ## Quick Start on a New Laptop